 As the lifecycle regulator for the nuclear industry in Canada, the CNSC has a broad mandate:

-The CNSC regulates the use of nuclear energy and materials to protect health, safety, security and the environment, to implement Canada’s international commitments on the peaceful use of nuclear energy, and to disseminate objective scientific and technical and regulatory information to the public.Footnote 2
+The Canadian Nuclear Safety Commission regulates the use of nuclear energy and materials to protect health, safety, security and the environment; to implement Canada’s international commitments on the peaceful use of nuclear energy; and to disseminate objective scientific, technical and regulatory information to the public.Footnote 3

-IK may be considered part of the work of the CNSC’s subject matter experts (SMEs) in a wide variety of fields and business lines to help the Commission discharge its mandate.
-The CNSC acknowledges the importance of working with IK and integrating it into its assessments and regulatory processes.
-Indigenous ways of knowing and cultural context enhance the CNSC’s understanding of the potential impacts nuclear projects may have and strengthens the rigour of project reviews and regulatory oversight.
+The CNSC’s subject-matter experts, who work in a wide variety of fields and business lines, should routinely take into account Indigenous Knowledge in their efforts to help the Commission discharge its mandate.
+The CNSC acknowledges the importance of working with, considering and reflecting Indigenous Knowledge in its assessments and regulatory processes.
+Indigenous ways of knowing and the Indigenous cultural context enhance the CNSC’s understanding of the potential impacts of nuclear projects and strengthen the rigour of project reviews and regulatory oversight.

-IK is held by the Indigenous people who live and/or use the area of a proposed project or facility, and who have a long-term relationship with the lands, waters and resources that are likely to be impacted.
-As such, incorporating IK into the CNSC’s processes can assist and complement the work conducted by CNSC staff, proponents and the Commission in many ways.
-IK can be shared in different forms: in writing, in photos, through video, orally, in ceremonies or through activities on the land.
-The CNSC works to integrate IK information into areas of its regulatory work, as applicable.
+Indigenous Knowledge is held by the Indigenous Peoples who live near and/or use the area of a proposed project or facility and who have a long-term relationship with the lands, waters and resources that are likely to be impacted.
+As a result, incorporating Indigenous Knowledge into the CNSC’s processes can support and complement the work conducted by CNSC staff, proponents and the Commission in many ways.
+Indigenous Knowledge can be shared in different forms: in writing, in photos, through video, orally, in ceremonies or through activities on the land.
+The CNSC considers and reflects Indigenous Knowledge in its regulatory work, as applicable.
 This includes, but is not limited to:

-- licensing at various stages of a project (i.e., siting, construction, operations, decommissioning and post-decommissioning)
+- licensing at various stages of a project (i.e., siting, construction, operation, decommissioning and post-decommissioning)

 - environmental reviews (e.g., effects assessment, valued components)